How Do I Shut Off the Water to My House: Step-by-Step Guide

 Preventing Costly Water Damage in Emergencies

-One big reason to know how to shut off your water is to avoid expensive damage.
-Burst pipes and leaky appliances can cause a lot of water loss if not fixed right away.
+One big reason to know how to shut off your water is to avoid expensive damage when a broken pipe, burst line, or leaky appliance starts flooding your home.
 Shutting off the water can help reduce damage and save you money on repairs.

 - Reduce the risk of water damage